alkacon/opencms-core/INSTALL.md

 You should also add a password for the OpenCms database connection.
 Please consult the documentation of your database for information about how to do so.

-There is [additional documentation](https://documentation.opencms.org/opencms-documentation/server-installation/) available on deploying OpenCms in a production environment.